Bonner_Logo_motto.jpg

 Short presentation on seven reasons why you should start a Bonner Program (and join the national Bonner Network).

-Schools interested in the Bonner Leaders Program often ask us what they should do first when considering the creation of a service-based scholarship program on their campuses.
-In response, we have developed a start-up guide for prospective Bonner Leader Programs that schools can think about as they begin this process.
+The Bonner Foundation has developed a start-up guide that schools can think about as they begin explore this process.
 We also host an orientation for new and prospective Bonner Program staff in Princeton each summer.

-• Community Service Work-Study — The Bonner Program model leverages the work opportunities that schools provide as part of a student’s overall financial aid package using Community Service Work-Study (fulfilling the school’s 7% minimum requirement) or institutional work-study funds.
+• Community Service Work-Study.
+The Bonner Program model leverages the work opportunities that schools provide as part of a student’s overall financial aid package.
+They use Community Service Work-Study, fulfilling the school’s 7% minimum requirement, or institutional work-study funds.
 The chart below shows a range of options by hourly wage and number of hours served.
 While the Bonner Program Model demands the most amount of time, other less intensive models are more common.

-• Combination of Community Service Work-Study & Scholarship Support — Some schools package students with both Federal and/or College Work-Study awards (as shown above) and a service-based scholarship starting that start as low as $1,000 but often higher.
+• Combination of Community Service Work-Study & Scholarship Support.
+Some schools package students with both Federal and/or College Work-Study awards (as shown above) and a service-based scholarship.
 This combination provides additional financial aid support and motivation for participating students who have to work their way through college.

 To pursue the Bonner Program model, campuses will need to have the following in place:

-2. Someone on staff who can coordinate the program, including holding weekly meetings with the Bonners for training, education, and reflection.
+2. Someone on staff who can coordinate the program, for example managing relationships with local nonprofits where students work and holding weekly meetings with the Bonners for training, education, and reflection.

-3. Transportation is another consideration, since Bonners will be traveling to/from their service sites several times per week, and we ask all schools to attend our annual series of national meetings for staff and students.
+3. Transportation is another consideration, since Bonners will be traveling to and from their service sites several times per week.
+We also ask all schools to attend our annual series of national meetings for staff and students.

-We know the Bonner Program model is a heavy lift.
-We also know that there are other effective models that require fewer hours.
-The Bonner Foundation is committed to expanding our replication initiative through the creation of service-based scholarship programs across the country.
-We welcome conversations with institutions that are dedicated to offering this type of opportunity to their students.
+We know the Bonner Program model is demanding and that there are other effective models that require fewer hours by students.
+However, the Bonner Foundation remains committed to seeding intensive, high impact service-based scholarship programs across the country.
+We welcome conversations with institutions dedicated to offering this type of opportunity to their students.

 These two anniversary celebration annual reports from the College of Charleston and the University of North Carolina at Chapel Hill tell the story of their Bonner Program start-up years.